Skip to main content

 Long Term Disability vs. Workers’ Compensation: What’s the Difference?

-Many people confuse long-term disability benefits with workers’ compensation.
+Many people confuse long term disability benefits with workers’ compensation.
 Here’s how they compare:

 Feature LTD Insurance Workers’ Compensation